Miguel Rojas Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in the league.

-- The White Sox's 4.59 team ERA ranks 24th among all league pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 23rd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.